3 Business Schools: How to Choose?

 Culture: The Invisible Factor

-Lastly, it is a well-known fact that SMU has a more business oriented culture.
-While all three business schools teach business, they foster their business culture to different extent.
+Lastly, it is a well-known fact that SMU has a more business-oriented culture.
+While all three business schools teach business, they foster their business culture to a different extent.
 SMU students are encouraged to speak up and network.
 Such culture is less distinct in NTU and NUS, which has a more laid-back and less aggressive environment.
 To read more about the difference in culture from an insider perspective, click here.
 It depends on your preference to choose a place that you feel most comfortable with.

 Of course, there are other more general factors to consider.
 Do you meet the mark of the admission criteria?
-Do you need to stay on campus or you don’t mind traveling?
+Do you need to stay on campus or you don’t mind travelling?
 But at the end of the day, how successful you will be as a business student and business professional in the future depends on how motivated you are to develop yourself.
 In that respect, the three universities are largely the same.